genestack/user-tutorials/source/tutorials/Getting_started/dataflow.rst

 .. image:: images/run-data-flow.png

 The data flow editor has one
 core goal: to help you create more files using this diagram.
-To do this you will need to make some decisions for boxes in the diagram via the **Action** menu.
+To do this, you will need to make some decisions for boxes in the diagram via the **Action** menu.
 If you want to select different files, go to **Choose another file**.
 If you want to leave the original file simply do not